-- 1. As a general rule, there shall only be one round of submissions.
-The Arbitrator, if circumstances so warrant, may authorise a further round of submissions fixing reasonably short time limits. - 2.
-The parties shall not be authorised to file further documents and/or written submissions unless agreed by the parties or exceptionally ordered by the Arbitrator in their discretion.
+- 7.3.1 As a general rule, there shall only be one round of submissions.
+The Arbitrator, if circumstances so warrant, may authorise a further round of submissions fixing reasonably short time limits. - 7.3.2 The parties shall not be authorised to file further documents and/or written submissions unless agreed by the parties or exceptionally ordered by the Arbitrator in their discretion.

-8 The Arbitrator
+Article 8 Arbitrator

-8.1 General Provisions
+8.1 General provisions

-- 1. All disputes before the EBDRC shall be decided by an Arbitrator on the List appointed by the President after having consulted with the prospective arbitrator.
-In appointing the Arbitrator, the President shall consider rotation criteria and the arbitrator's availability and ability to promptly and efficiently conduct the arbitration in accordance with the Code. - 2.
-The Arbitrator shall be impartial and independent of the parties to the arbitration. - 3.
-As a condition to be appointed, the Arbitrator shall sign a statement accepting the appointment and declaring their availability, impartiality and independence.
+- 8.1.1 All disputes before the EBDRC shall be decided by an Arbitrator on the List appointed by the President after having consulted with the prospective arbitrator.
+In appointing the Arbitrator, the President shall consider rotation criteria and the arbitrator's availability and ability to promptly and efficiently conduct the arbitration in accordance with the Code. - 8.1.2 The Arbitrator shall be impartial and independent of the parties to the arbitration. - 8.1.3 As a condition to be appointed, the Arbitrator shall sign a statement accepting the appointment and declaring their availability, impartiality and independence.
 The Arbitrator shall disclose in writing any circumstances that might give rise to reasonable doubts as to the Arbitrator's independence and impartiality.
 The Secretariat shall provide such information to the parties in writing and fix a short time limit for their comments, if any.